suri66/nodejs-cli-boilerplate/README.md

-# Welcome to NodeBoiler!
+# Welcome to node-dynamic-boilerplate!
 Hi!
 This is a cli project.
 You can generate nodejs project using the **CLI**.

 ## Installation

-`npm install -g nodeboiler`
+`npm install -g node-dynamic-boilerplate`

 ## Create a NodeJS Boilerplate from CLI.

-`nodeboiler <app name>` // app name is optional
+`node-dynamic-boilerplate <app name>` // app name is optional

-# So your project is created now!
+## So your project is created now!

 Now you need to set up your project: